Low Cost Marketing Ideas – Part 2

 Every document you send to a client, prospect or candidate is an opportunity for marketing.
 Consider adding your promotional message to:

 - Email footers

-Jerry Springer gets marketing.
-Eminem gets marketing.
+Donald Trump gets marketing.
+Martha Stewart gets marketing.
 Love ’em or hate ’em, we all know these people.
 Why?
 Because they understand the value of controversy.

 In short, controversy works.
 It attracts attention.
 It captures our interest.
 And it sells!
-While you don’t have to be as obnoxious as a Jerry Springer guest or as crude as Eminem, you can find ways to be controversial.
-Look at the unwritten rules in your industry and ask yourself “how could we break them?”
+And you don’t have to be obnoxious, crude or rude to be controversial.
+Look at the unwritten rules in your industry and ask yourself: “How could we break them?”

 How often do you speak in front groups of potential decision makers?
 Speaking is a powerful tool for building credibility.
 It’s also a great way to develop leads…while getting paid to do your own marketing!
 Actors do this all the time to promote their movies.
 Authors promote their books.
 Do you?

 To become a speaker, start by determining what you know that others would value.
 Then outline the topics on which you could give a presentation.
 With your list in hand, approach organizations that might be interested in your topics.
 At first, you’ll probably have to speak for free.
 But once you’ve developed a track record, you can start generating revenue from your marketing.
 And if you’re really good, you might even find a new career!